 Pay attention to which extensions you install and don’t install too many.
 Browser extensions can have quite far-reaching permissions and, in some cases, even see what you type while using your internet browser.
 Thankfully, you can view which permissions each extension has.

-Flash used to be an important technology for watching videos and playing games in your browser 🎮, but the software is wildly outdated by now, making it dangerous.
-The best option is to simply avoid Flash altogether.
-Many browsers already have it turned off by default and require you to manually turn it on.
-Only turn on Flash when a website you trust completely asks you to do so.
+Flash used to be an important technology for watching videos and playing games in your browser 🎮.
+The software hasn’t been updated in a long while and is becoming increasingly outdated, making it a security risk.
+The best option is to simply remove Flash from your computer.
+Many browsers already have it turned off by default and the recent websites no longer use this technology, so you won’t lose any functionality.

 Many people have trouble configuring their router, the device that lets you access to the internet.
 That’s understandable: routers are tricky to operate 😕.
 Every router works differently, so you’ll have to search online to find the corresponding manual.
 Those manuals can help you implement the following tips.